lylakirati/automatic-differentiation/docs/documentation.md

  	  |--	dualNumber.py
  	  \--	elementary.py
 ```

 ### Basic Modules and Functionality

-Currently, we have three modules: one for implementing the forward mode of automatic differentiation and the other two for implementing `DualNumber` class and their elementary function overloads (more on this under the Implementation section).
+There are four modules: three for implementing and supporting the forward mode of automatic differentiation and the other one for implementing the reverse mode AD.
-Note that an implementation of the computational graph is optional for forward mode AD.
+The forward mode implementations contain two supporting modules: `DualNumber` class and
+operation overloadings defined in `elementary.py` (More details on these two modules can be found under the Implementation section).

-As such, we have corresponding tests `test_forwardAD.py`, `test_dualNumber.py`, and `test_elementary.py`, which are located under the `tests/test_codes` directory and which are configured to run automatically using GitHub workflows after each push to the `main` branch of development.
+As such, we have corresponding tests `test_forward.py`, `test_reverse.py`, `test_dualNumber.py`, and `test_elementary.py`, which are located under the `tests/test_codes` directory and which are configured to run automatically using GitHub workflows after each push to a git branch.

-As the development progresses, we expect the directory structure to change and the documentation to update accordingly.

-Considering that the whole scheme of auto-differentiating will rely heavily on mathematical computations, the package requires `numpy` modules for implementations and calculations.
+For the package installation, please refer to the *How to use team20ad* Section.
+An important note is the package requires `numpy` modules for implementations and calculations as
+they rely heavily on mathematical computations,

 ### Packaging

 Our package is distributed using test PyPI following PEP517/PEP518.
-Details on how to install the package are written in *How to use team20ad* section above.
+Details on how to install the package are written in *How to use team20ad* Section above.

 ## Implementation

-The first class we need is the `DualNumber` class which will serve as the lower-level structure of the forward AD class implementation.
-This class implements basic function overloaders such as `__add__()` and their reverse counterparts such as `__radd__()`.
-The full list of functions is provided below.
+There are two parts of the implementations based on the mode of the automatic differentiation.
+First, the forward mode requires the `DualNumber` class, which serves as the ground of function evaluation and derivative computation as described in details in the *Background* Section.
+This module also implements basic function overloaders such as `__add__()` and their reverse counterparts such as `__radd__()`.
+The full list of methods is provided below.
-Along with the `DualNumber` class, we implement additional elementary function overloads in `elementary.py` which consists of exponential and trigonometric functions (please see the full list below).
+In addition to the `DualNumber` class, the package contains additional elementary function overloads in `elementary.py` such as exponential and trigonometric functions (please see the full list below).
 Note that these two modules support only operations on `DualNumber`, `int`, and `float` objects.
-Then, we implement the `ForwardAD` class which serves as a function decoration for computing the derivatives.
+At a higher level, the `ForwardAD` class serves as a user-interacting interface or wrapper for computing derivatives of a given function $f$ at a given value $x$.

+### Extension

+The second part of the package concerns the implementation of reverse mode
+automatic differentiation as discussed in details under the *Background* Section.
+The module contains two classes: one wrapper `ReverseAD`
+and the other `Node` for constructing a computational graph.
+Similar to its counterpart,
+`ReverseAD` takes only two arguments which (a list of) function(s) encoded as string(s) and a dictionary of variable-value pairs to be evaluated at.
+Both wrappers `ForwardAD` and `ReverseAD` callers will print out the function evaluations and their derivatives in the same format as that of `numpy` arrays.

+Note that both modes of automatic differentiation require an external dependency from `numpy`.

-The current name attributes and methods for each module are listed below:
+The name attributes and methods for each module are listed below:

 - ForwardAD:
 	- External dependencies: `numpy`
 	- Name attribute:
 		- `Dpf`: the directional derivative of the function(s) to be evaluated
 		- `var_dict`: a dictionary of variables and their corresponding values
-		- `func_list`: a list of functions encoded as strings
+		- `func_list`: (a list of) function(s) encoded as string(s)
 	- Methods:
 		- `__init__`: Constructor for ForwardAD objects
 		- `__call__`: Caller method for ForwardAD objects